noghartt/blog/src/content/blog/paxos-made-simple-with-rust.md

 }
 ```

-Now, we have a server running on the port that we want. ou can test it by running:
+Now, we have a server running on the port that we want.
+You can test it by running:

 ```bash
 cargo run -- --id 1 --port 3000